It is a synthetic antibiotic widely used against gram-positive and anaerobic organisms.

 Presentations of clindamycin

-In addition, it is available as an intravenous (IV) medication, which is only administered by a health care provider.
+In addition, it is available as an intravenous (IV) medication, which a health care provider only administers.

 The infections that are treated with clindamycin are:

-There are several side effects that can occur during the use of clindamycin:
+Several side effects can occur during the use of clindamycin:

 - Eosinophilia (transient).